These simple and delicious Roasted Turnips will surprise your tastebuds with their sweet, slight nutty-flavored tenderness.

 In an attempt to have a change from the usual, I mustered up the courage to buy a huge turnip and give it a try.

 We love our roasted vegetables in our house.
-You can see that from all the posts I have done on many varieties.
 You just can’t go wrong!

 So roasted we did of that huge new turnip.
 And enjoy it we did!
 We are big, big fans I’d even venture to say.